IgnisDa/ryot/docs/content/importing.md

 - Imports are very difficult to have 100% success rate.
 Though we try our best, you might have to manually import some data from your previous provider.
-- You can see the descriptions of the failing importing steps by reviewing the documentation of the `ImportFailStep` enum in the `/backend/graphql` endpoint.
+- You can see description of the importing steps by going to `<your instance url>/backend/graphql`, and then searching for `ImportFailStep` enum in search bar.

 ## Goodreads